Israeli Naval Academy

-The Israeli Naval Academy is a voluntary course, dedicated to the training, education and selection of Naval Officers, and it takes place alongside other instructional courses at the Naval Command School in the Israeli Naval Training Base.
-The Naval Academy is considered one of the most prestigious and demanding courses in the IDF – alongside the Israeli Air Force Flight Academy.
-On average, only one out of four cadets completes the course successfully, representing a 10% completion rate from initial selection process to graduation.
-The course is nearly three years long, and cadets graduate with a B.A. from Haifa University and an Officer rank of Lieutenant.
+On average, only one out of four cadets completes the course successfully.
+The course is three years long, and cadets graduate with a B.A. from the University of Haifa and an officer rank of Lieutenant.
 Graduates are committed to 61 months' additional military service.

 Cadet Selection

 The selection process for navy cadets is a long and complex one.
 Potential Israeli cadets are identified prior to reporting for national service at age 18, based on factors such as high grades in school and top scores on standardized tests, excellent physical condition and high technical aptitude.

 All recruits with the appropriate personal indicators then report to the "elite unit day"; a 1-2 day battery of tests which mainly gauge physical effort.
-Only a select few will proceed from this step to the mental aptitude testing battery, which takes place at the Navy Pavilion in Tel-Hashomer.
+Only a select few will proceed from this step to the mental aptitude testing battery, which takes place at the Navy Pavilion in Tel HaShomer.
 (Women, and men unable to participate in elite unit day because of special circumstances, usually medical, start the selection process directly at this stage).
-The mental aptitude testing battery consists mainly of mental and psychological tests, and only around 30% of those tested will qualify for the next stage, while those who did not pass are sometimes given an opportunity to try out for other special units within the Navy, such as the submarines flotilla.
+The mental aptitude testing battery consists mainly of mental and psychological tests, and only around 30% of those tested will qualify for the next stage, while those who did not pass are sometimes given an opportunity to try out for other special units within the navy, such as the submarine flotilla.

 Those who successfully complete all of the above testing phases are invited to participate in a four-day gibush (cohesion), a selection phase involving physical, mental, and sociometric challenges.
 Recruits are screened not only for their ability to perform the tasks assigned, but for their attitude in performing them – such as how they take hardships and unexpected difficulties, how well they work in groups and how they approach problem solving and disaster management situations.
 As many as 80% percent of those who commence the gibush will be dropped from further consideration at its conclusion.

-Those who pass the gibush embark on an almost three-year journey to graduation, which includes extensive naval training, infantry training, an officer's course, and studies towards an academic degree (a B.A.)
+Those who pass the gibush embark on an almost three-year journey to graduation, which includes extensive naval training, infantry training, an officer's course, and studies towards an academic degree (B.A.).
 The cadets are evaluated constantly, and the vast majority of those who begin their studies in the Naval Academy do not make it through the full program.
-Those expelled from the course will either remain in the Navy as officers in support positions, or transfer to an army unit.
+Those expelled from the course will either remain in the navy as officers in support positions, or transfer to an army unit.
 This depends to a large degree on the stage at which they leave the course.
 Most of those expelled qualify for transfer to the Israeli Special Forces.